 Carney Forensics recovers evidence in secure messaging apps, encrypted ones like WhatsApp, Telegram, and Signal using our text message forensics service.
 We locate and recover encryption keys and support many decryption algorithms to expose them for production in civil and criminal cases.

 Many “spoofing” apps or services exist for sending anonymous messages and making anonymous calls on iOS and Android smartphones.
 There are also legitimate apps that offer a virtual or private number (as contrasted the with device’s phone number or MSISDN) from which to text and place calls confidentially on a smartphone.
 Some of the legitimate apps offer complaint or gripe services.
 Spoofing apps generally do not and do not operate in good faith.

 Identifying the caller or texter, the harasser, depends on which app or service was used and how much metadata is available from a phone examination.
-Sometimes examiners can use the originating phone number, if available, to identify the service and the country or region of origin.
+Sometimes text message experts can use the originating phone number, if available, to identify the service and the country or region of origin.
 Sometimes the origin is an email address, which is of little value unless the domain identified the service.
 A subpoena is not actionable against the service unless the case is filed in court.
 Most often an investigation has not progressed that far to discover the suspect behind the unidentified spoofing.